sradeiski/magicmirror/README.md

 ## Log

 #### December 13th
-Simple modules 'clock' and 'motivational' implemented and their results are displayed on a rudimentary html page.
+Simple modules 'clock', 'motivational', and 'weather' implemented and their results are displayed on a rudimentary html page.
 The 'weather' module has been set up, but still work in progress.

 #### December 10th